% cd ..

 • Evaluate mode: Gemini re-translates an existing English translation (written by Claude or a human).
 Since the translator and the re-translator are different, scores tend to be lower.

-For a fair comparison, it is ideal to either have all models in translate mode (translate and re-translate themselves) or all models in evaluate mode (re-translated by the same model).
+For a fair comparison, you'd probably want to run all models in translate mode (each translating and back-translating itself) or all in evaluate mode (a single model back-translating everyone's output).

 Embedding Model Comparison: gemini-embedding-001 vs 002